 That’s it!
 I hope that I have helped you understand how to have a chemical-free home.
 I also hope that you now understand how learning about these things can help you in other areas of your health.

 Do you have any favorite safe, “green” products to share with me?
+Have tips for chemical free living?
 Tell me below!